SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-12-getting-data-into-pinot.markdown

 ## Data ingestion

-As said above, Pinot supports a number of popular input formats when it comes to ingesting:
+As mentioned above, Pinot supports a number of popular *input* formats when it comes to ingesting.
+Here are the input formats that can be used:

 - **CSV**
 - **JSON**